scionproto-contrib/jpan/doc/Design.md

 * [ ] Header classes could be consolidated, e.g. ScionHeader + AddressHeader.
 * [ ] Headers could store raw header info and extract data on the fly when required.
       This safes space and simplifies.
+Problem: we either need to copy the data[] in case we need the header data later (user's API calls, or when sending), or we need to store key data from the header.
+      Solution: copy byte[] with header data instead of payload?
+Whichever is smaller???